 You get genital herpes by having sex -- vaginal, oral, or anal -- with someone who already has it.

-If you think you’ve been exposed, it naturally can bring up strong emotions.
+Thinking you have genital herpes naturally can bring up strong emotions.
 Talk to your doctor about getting tested.
 It could help you to learn more about the disease and talk honestly with your sexual partner.
 You might want to join a support group, too.

 Do I Need to Get Tested?